hbctraining/Pseudobulk-for-scRNAseq/lessons/01_setup_intro_dataset.md

 ### Sample distribution

 Recall from the summary above that we have cells from four different conditions.
 We can use a barplot to show the number of cells for each replicate, coloring each sample by the temperature condition the mice were subjected to.
+This provides an overview of the number of cells we are working with for each replicate.
+This metric is important to bear in mind as we need to ensure that we have enough cells to run future analyses.

 ```r
 # Number of cells per sample